• Skip to primary navigation

 Nandroid Backup in Process

-So this was all the required steps to create a Nandroid backup via TWRP Recovery.
-It is highly recommended to make a copy of this backup in the SD Card or in a pen drive (if you have a USB OTG cable).
-This is because if your device ends up in bootloop or gets bricked, it might be quite difficult to access the internal storage and hence the backup.
+So these were all the required steps to create a Nandroid backup via TWRP Recovery.
+It is highly recommended to make a copy of this backup on the SD Card or in a pen drive (if you have a USB OTG cable).
+This is because if your device ends up in a boot loop or gets bricked, it might be quite difficult to access the internal storage and hence the backup.

 Restore Nandroid Backup via TWRP